 As you must probably know, emails can consume a lot of our productive time.
 If not managed properly, we can find ourselves leaving aside crucial activities on our work routine if we don’t delegate and share our tasks.
 So we need to find a balance and use extensions that will help us optimize our work routine.

-Customer support isn’t different, so by centralising it into one single place your team already uses — their inbox —, work flows faster, and with the right tools, no one gets lost.
+Customer support isn’t different, so by centralizing it into one single place your team already uses — their inbox —, workflows faster, and with the right tools, no one gets lost.

 This is why we’ve created Drag.

 The Customer Support feature on Drag is very simple, your emails become cards, so you can drag and drop as your support progresses.